 Venus Flytraps should always feature in any carnivorous plant garden.
 They're beautiful, unique and arouse a lot of curiosity.....especially with the kids!

 Venus flytraps (Dionaea muscipula) are endemic to North and South Carolina in the United States.
 Here they experience temperatures ranging from 32 degrees Celsius in summer to 0 degrees Celsius in winter.
-So straight away you can deduce that if you want to grow healthy plants outside where you live you'll need to have some changes in the season (Summer, Autumn, Winter and Spring).
-The reason is because the plant's lifecycle has been synchronized to changes in the seasons......including winter.
+So straight away you can deduce that if you want to grow healthy plants outside where you live you’ll need to experience some changes in the seasons (Summer, Autumn, Winter and Spring).
+The reason is because the plant’s lifecycle has been synchronized to changes in the seasons……including winter.

 A bit of knowledge goes a long way - So hopefully I've made it clearer about the life cycle of Venus Flytraps and the way they look in winter is absolutely normal.
 With this knowledge you now won't think there's something wrong with your plant or even worse ....throw it out!
 Venus Flytraps are in fact perennials and will reward you with fresh new traps year after year.